Poecilia vandepolli: Taxonomy

+Although he treated it as a subspecies of the Central American P. sphenops, Hubbs observed that P. vandepolli resembles the South American P. vivipara in gonopodial structure, body size, fin placement, general form, and coloration.
+Poeser found this indicative of a common ancestry between P. vandepolli and P. vivipara; he objected to Miller's 1975 resurrection of Mollienesia as a subgenus of Poecilia because it separated P. vandepolli from P. vivipara.

-Based on the similarities between the two species noted by Hubbs, Poeser considered P. vandepolli to have common ancestry with P. vivipara from South America.
-The 2016 genetic study, however, showed that the sister species of P. vandepolli is P. wandae and that the two form a clade with P. koperi and an undescribed species provisionally called P. cf. gillii.
-P. vandepolli is the youngest of these.
+A genetic analysis in 2016 confirmed that P. vandepolli is a distinct species and supported its placement among the mollies (Mollienesia).
+It identified P. wandae as the sister species of P. vandepolli; the two form a clade with P. koperi and an undescribed species similar to P. gillii.
+P. vandepolli is the youngest member of this group.
 Its ancestral form diverged approximately 150,000 years ago when the sea levels were lower and the Lesser Antilles islands, which the species inhabits today, were connected to mainland Venezuela.
-The connection likely enabled the most recent common ancestor of P. vandepolli and P. wandae to populate the area, while the subsequent sea level rise led to the emergence of two distinct species.
-Geographically, the closest relative of P. vandepolli is P. mexicana cuneata.
-The Caribbean Sea ensures the Antillean molly's reproductive isolation, however, and no intergrades have been found between the two taxa.
+The connection likely allowed the most recent common ancestor of P. vandepolli and P. wandae to populate the area, while the subsequent sea level rise led to the emergence of two distinct species.
+Geographically, the closest relative of P. vandepolli is the Panamian P. gillii cuneata, but the Caribbean Sea ensures reproductive isolation and no intergrades have been reported between them.

+The specific epithet commemorates the Dutch entomologist Jacob R. H. Neervoort van de Poll.
+The species has no established common name.
+Proposed common names include Van de Poll's molly, orange-tail molly, and Dutch-Antillean molly.
+On Curaçao, it is known by the Papiamento name machuri; on Aruba, where it is also native, it is called "molly".